line/armeria/site/src/sphinx/server-grpc.rst

 ----------------------------

-Unlike a usual Armeria :api:`Service`, :api:`GrpcService` implements a special interface called :api:`ServiceWithPathMappings`.
+Unlike a usual Armeria :api:`Service`, :api:`GrpcService` implements a special interface called :api:`ServiceWithRoutes`.
 Therefore, it is recommended to decorate a :api:`GrpcService` by specifying decorator functions as extra parameters rather than using ``Service.decorate()``:

 .. code-block:: java